 Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

-François Moyse dit Latreille, born perhaps at Arcasson, France, in c1655, had reached Acadia by 1681, when he was recorded as the godfather of an Indian girl at Chignecto.
-He married Madeleine, daughter of Pierre Vincent, at Port-Royal in c1685.
+François Moyse dit Latreille, born in c1655, reached Acadia by 1681, when he was recorded as the godfather of an Indian girl at Chignecto.
+He married Madeleine, daughter of Pierre Vincent and Anne Gaudet, at Port-Royal in c1685.
 They moved to Passamaquoddy on Rivière Ste.-Croixe, at the border of present-day Maine and New Brunswick, where they were counted in 1693, and then to Rivière St.-Jean, present-day New Brunswick, where they were counted five years later.
-François died at Annapolis Royal, formerly Port-Royal, in January 1711, in his late 50s, so the family must have moved there sometime in the early 1700s.
+François died at Annapolis Royal in January 1711, in his late 50s, so the family must have moved to the Acadian capital sometime in the early 1700s.
 He and Madeleine had six children.
 One of their daughters married into the Pouget dit Lapierre family.
 Three of their four sons created families of their own:

-Oldest son François dit Latreille, fils, born probably at Passamaquoddy in c1689, married Marie, daughter of Sébastien Brun, at Annapolis Royal in September 1713.
+Oldest son François dit Latreille, fils, born probably at Passamaquoddy in c1689, married Marie, daughter of Sébastien Brun and Huguette Bourg, at Annapolis Royal in September 1713.
 They had 10 children, including three sons who married into the Blanchard, Hébert, and Bourg families.
 Their daughters married into the Blanchard, Bourg, Dugas, Guédry, LeBlanc, Ozelet, and Pitre families.
-The family moved to Île St.-Jean, today's Prince Edward Island, by the 1750s.
+The family moved on to Île St.-Jean, today's Prince Edward Island, by the 1750s.
 One of François dit Latreille, fils's grandsons by his son Joseph created the only Acadian Moyse/Moïse family line in Louisiana.

 Louis dit Latreille, born probably at Passamaquoddy in c1694, married Marie-Louise, daughter of Claude Petitpas, fils and his Mi'kmaq wife Marie-Thérèse, at Port-Toulouse, Île Royale, today's Cape Breton Island, in c1718.
 Their daughter Marie was born on Île Royale in c1741 and was the member of this family line to emigrate to Louisiana.